Republished September 6, 2012

 "Walking into a synagogue once or even twice a year at the High Holidays is often why so many interfaith families feel disconnected from Judaism," says Suzette A. Cohen, former director of programs for Pathways: The Interfaith Family Network of Greater Atlanta, Ga., a community initiative presented by the Marcus Jewish Community Center of Atlanta and funded by the Jewish Federation of Greater Atlanta.

 Rather than feeling overwhelmed by Rosh Hoshanah and Yom Kippur services, this year, approach these awesome holiday observances in ways that allow you to fill what could be empty observances with both meaning and spirit.
-This will make going to services and observing and sharing these holidays with your Jewish and non-Jewish family members both meaningful and spiritual experiences.
+This will make going to services and observing and sharing these holidays with your family members (whether Jewish or not) both meaningful and spiritual experiences.

 The first step to accomplishing this feat involves actual preparation.
-Many synagogues, organizations and Jewish community centers offer "getting-ready-for-the-high-holiday" workshops or classes.
+Many synagogues, organizations and Jewish community centers offer "getting-ready-for-the-high-holiday" workshops or classes (you can also sign up for this free email series from InterfaithFamily).
 According to Cohen, "These offer the best way to learn about the holidays and what to expect at services.
 They also may offer information on how to prepare children or offer children's programming as well."

 "As far as spirituality, the High Holidays can be a challenging time of year to feel connected and inspired," Cohen admits.
 "I always encourage my interfaith families to experience a peaceful Shabbat, attend tot Shabbat services or to go to the 'getting-ready-for-the-High-Holidays classes' so they can understand the rubrics of the service, see an actual Torah, ask relevant questions, etc. ...
 Shabbat is a great and easier way to begin the journey into the synagogue."

-Plus, this gives interfaith families a chance to meet other congregation members or interfaith families.
+Plus, this gives interfaith families a chance to meet other congregation members and other interfaith families.
 Then, when you arrive at services, you will see familiar faces.
 You can even make plans to meet your new friends at services and sit together.

 The Tashlich service, which is held during the first day of Rosh Hashanah, offers another opportunity to begin learning about Yom Kippur and doing the work of repentance as a family as well.
 This service involves visiting your nearest body of water and symbolically atoning by throwing crumbs, which represent sins, into the water.
 Children especially relate to this ritual.
 Antonoff relates, "Our girls began thinking, 'Cool, we feed the ducks in the river on the holiday!'
 Needless to say, we explained about using the bread we throw into the river to represent the inappropriate things or behaviors we did over the past year."